stardothosting/shift8-zoom/readme.txt

 = 1.0.2 =
 * Added language dropdown, initial import will set english as default language, added new options for type

+= 1.0.3 =
+* Added input option to add text string to filter webinar titles during import.
+User can add a string of text to scan during import process to filter webinars from being imported.

+= 1.0.4 =
+* Added some custom types for webinar custom field